tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>Why they're important:</summary><br>

-Ngrams help computers to understand the context of language.
+Ngrams help computers to understand the context of language by looking at groups of words. .
 As humans, we can break apart a sentence quickly to grasp the meaning behind it.
 For an example, let's use the following sentence: *Let's hammer out the details of our trip*.
 The bigrams for the sentence are:

 *Let's hammer*,<br>
 *hammer out*,<br>